General Cardiology Disease Fellowship

 - Clinical Cardiac Electrophysiology Fellowship

-The University of Michigan Clinical Cardiac Electrophysiology Fellowship is designed for individuals who wish to specialize in clinical cardiac electrophysiology (CCEP).
+The Clinical Cardiac Electrophysiology Fellowship is designed for individuals who wish to specialize in clinical cardiac electrophysiology (CCEP).
 Learn more.

 - Heart Failure and Heart Transplant Fellowship

-The University of Michigan Heart Failure and Heart Transplant Fellowship is a 1 year ACGME accredited program.
+The Heart Failure and Heart Transplant Fellowship is a one-year ACGME accredited program.
 Potential trainees must complete three years of general cardiology training in the United States to be considered.
 At the conclusion of the training, Fellows will be eligible for certification in the Advanced Heart Failure and Transplant Cardiology subspecialty.
 Learn more.

 - Interventional Cardiology Fellowship